LeeMidyette/report-dashlet/share-dashlet/README.txt

 Once you have run this you will need to restart Tomcat so that the classpath resources in the JAR file are picked up.

+IMPORTANT:
+This component depend on "Report Dashlet" alfresco repository module (provided as AMP)

 Using the component
 -------------------